I learn from kids rather than sophisticated and educated adults

 Yet the reservoir seems to serve as a sort of oasis or soul respite for the migrant workers who work in the industrial areas nearby.

-Displacement and migration from their home countries to work in a foreign land in austere conditions isn’t really fun for them.
+I suppose migration from their home countries to work in a foreign land in austere conditions isn’t exactly pleasant for them.

 Yet there is a sense of brotherhood and camaraderie among the strollers.